 %20Leon%20Kee%204.jpg)

-Uncle Leon sticks with this tried and tested recipe through the years, he has been here since 1979 as he fondly recalls.
+Uncle Leon stuck with this tried and tested recipe through the years, he has been here since 1979 as he fondly recalls.
 Well… I'd fondly recall that I haven’t been here since 1989 but the food remains as excellent.

 Leon Kee Claypot Pork Rib Soup